Typemaps

 f_kind

 Fortran kind of type.
 For example, C_INT or C_LONG.
+It will be set the same as f_derived_type for derived types.
 Defaults to None.

 f_module